About Ear Gauge Repair

 "Dr. Kasden made my first surgery experience very comfortable, ensuring I knew all about my procedure, and giving me AMAZING results!
 He provides extremely well pre and post op care, and his office staff is always very friendly.
 I recommend him to everyone I know!"- C. / Healthgrades / Sep 18, 2018

-Unlike a piercing that can be removed or a tattoo that can be covered, stretched earlobes from gauging cannot be hidden and they do not heal on their own.
+Unlike a piercing that can be removed or a tattoo that can be covered, stretched earlobes from gauging cannot be hidden, and they do not heal on their own.
 If you have worn ear gauges and now have stretched earlobes, you may be a candidate for ear gauge repair surgery.
 Many patients need to get their earlobes repaired after gauging to improve their professional image or simply because they no longer like the look of stretched lobes.
 Several patients have also needed ear gauge repair surgery in order to fulfill military enlistment requirements.

 Ear gauge repair surgery can usually be performed in Dr. Kasden's office as an outpatient procedure using local anesthesia.
-Once the ear lobe is cleaned and numbed, Dr. Kasden will carefully cut away the stretched sides and lower portion of the lobe.
+Once the ear lobe is cleaned and numbed, Dr. Kasden will carefully cut away the stretched sides and the lower portion of the lobe.
 Then, he will remove the long sides and reattach the lower portion to the ear lobe with stitches.
 Once the surgery is complete, your ear lobes will be cleaned and bandaged.

 What to Expect

 Following a short observation after your surgery, you will be allowed to go home to recover.
 Most patients are able to resume normal activities within a few days after their surgery.
 Dr. Kasden or a member of his team will discuss how to care for your ears after the procedure for optimal healing.
 You will need to schedule and attend follow-up appointments so Dr. Kasden can monitor the recovery of your ears.

 How much does ear gauge repair surgery cost?